oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb-ocw.md

 5. Check the **Utilization (%)** and **Usage Change (%)** for database **CRM-ST**.

-    * Utilization (%) -  Utilization percentage for the 90th percentile value of the daily average storage usage over the selected time period
+    * Utilization (%) -  Utilization percentage for the 90th percentile value of the daily average CPU usage over the selected time period
     * Usage Change (%): Percentage change in the linear trend of storage usage over the selected time

 6. The **Trend and Forecast** chart displays historical time series plots related to CPU allocation and usage for the selected database **CRM-ST**.